Last updated on

 What is the highest paid profession in Germany?

 A medical doctor has been for many years the highest paid profession in Germany and considering the continuing lack of doctors in Germany it is going to remain at no. 1 for quite some time.
-The average salary of a medical doctor in Germany in 2022 was nearly 94,000 euros a year while the minimum starting salary was 57,000 euros a year.
+The average salary of a medical doctor in Germany in 2023 was nearly 95,000 euros a year while the minimum starting salary was over 58,000 euros a year.

 What is the minimum hourly wage in Germany?

-The minimum wage in Germany is defined at 12 euros per hour (since October 1st, 2022), which corresponds to 2,080 euros per month if working 8 hours a day (40 hours per week).
+The minimum wage in Germany is defined at 12.41 euros per hour (valid throughout 2024), which corresponds to 2,150 euros per month if working 8 hours a day (40 hours per week).
+It will be raised to 12.82 euros per hour on January 1st, 2025.

 What is the average wage in Germany?